How to Clean Vinyl Floors

 Cleaning Vinyl Floors With a Dry Mop and Vacuum to Remove Surface Dirt

 When you’re learning how to clean vinyl floors, start with a dry cleaning step.
-This includes using a mop and a vacuum.
-Remove any debris before adding a wet cleaner:
+Use a dust mop and a vacuum to remove any debris before adding a wet cleaner.

 - Start in the corners and work your way to the center of the room.